kauri-io/Content/java/java-ipfs.md

 ### Maven

-Using Maven, we first need to configure the repository where the dependency is hosted and then import the dependency.
+Using Maven, we first need to configure a few properties, the repository where the dependency is hosted and then import the dependency.

 *[pom.xml](https://github.com/gjeanmart/kauri-content/blob/master/java-ipfs/pom.xml)*
 ```xml